 - Support for the annual UK-China Economic and Financial Dialogue (EFD) and delivery of the related UK-China Financial Services Summit for business in June 2019.
 This included participation from Chancellor of the Exchequer the Rt.
 Hon.
 Philip Hammond, Chinese Vice-Premier Hu Chunhua, TheCityUK Chairman Mark Tucker and TheCityUK Chief Executive Officer Miles Celic, as well as members of the MAG and its Chinese counterpart body.
 Key issues discussed included the BRI, savings and demographics, financial risk and operational resilience, green finance, FinTech and public-private partnerships.

-- A UK lead-up event for the Asian Infrastructure Investment Bank’s Annual Meeting, in partnership with HM Treasury and the European Bank for Reconstruction and Development.
+- An inaugural UK lead-up event for the Asian Infrastructure Investment Bank’s Annual Meeting, in partnership with the AIIB, HM Treasury and the European Bank for Reconstruction and Development.

-- Assessment for HM Treasury of the principal elements that the industry would wish to be included in any future UK-Hong Kong trade and investment agreement or cooperation.
+- Assessment for HM Treasury of the principal elements that the industry would wish to be included in establishing a Global Financial Partnership with Hong Kong.

 For more information about our China work programme please contact us.